-Why the Lantern Festival Is Great for Families
+Why Nagasaki Lantern Festival is Great for Families with Kids

 - Early evening fun: Lanterns begin glowing around 5:00 PM, ideal for bedtime routines!